kariswanjiru/Data_engineering/README.md

-# Data_engineering_practice
+# Data Engineering

-This is a solution to the Data Engineering Pracice Repository for the [data engineering course ](https://github.com/DataTalksClub/data-engineering-zoomcamp) by Data Talks.
+Data Engineering is the act of collecting, translating, and validating data for analysis.
+In particular, data engineers build data warehouses to empower data-driven decisions.
+This self paced course equips me with all the skills that would allow me to emabrk ina career in MLOps.
+The course is taught by [Data Talks Club](https://datatalks.club/)
 ## Table of contents

 - [Overview](#overview)